cm-95/markov-decision-day-trader/README.md

 Data for this project was sourced using Yahoo Finance and the yﬁnance API package in Python.

-Full code can be found here: [a relative link](correlation_analysis.ipynb)
+Full code can be found here: [Full Code](correlation_analysis.ipynb)

-Explanation of code and process can be found here: [a relative link](Explanation.pdf)
+Explanation of code and process can be found here: [Full Explanation](Explanation.pdf)